Brazil's Lula given 24 hours to start prison sentence

 SAO PAULO: Brazil's former president Luiz Inacio Lula da Silva, once one of the most popular politicians on the planet, was given 24 hours to surrender to police on Thursday (Apr 5) and start a 12-year prison sentence for corruption.

-The order from Judge Sergio Moro, head of Brazil's huge "Car Wash" anti-graft probe, came as a complete surprise given that lawyers had earlier said the leftist former two-term president had at least until Tuesday before he'd have to go behind bars.
+The timing of the order from Judge Sergio Moro, head of Brazil's huge "Car Wash" anti-graft probe, came as a complete surprise, given that lawyers said earlier that the leftist former two-term president had at least until next week before going behind bars.

 There was no immediate reaction from Lula, who had been described earlier by supporters as facing his jailing calmly.

-However, Senator Lindbergh Farias, from Lula's Workers' Party, issued a defiant call for supporters to congregate in front of Lula's house in Sao Bernardo near Sao Paulo on Friday.
+However, Senator Lindbergh Farias, from Lula's Workers' Party, issued a defiant call for supporters to congregate in front of Lula's house in Sao Bernardo do Campo, a suburb of Sao Paulo, on Friday.

 "Moro ordered prison for Lula.
 Everyone to Sao Bernardo tomorrow from 5.00am in front of Lula's house!" he tweeted.